SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/README.md

 ## Documentation and functional tests

-The architecture and simian-army evolution plan are recorded in [`EVENT_PIPELINE_ARCHITECTURE_DECISION_RECORD_v1_0.md`](EVENT_PIPELINE_ARCHITECTURE_DECISION_RECORD_v1_0.md).
+The one-shot architecture, including the permanent Envoy and on-demand execution lifecycle, is recorded in [`EVENT_PIPELINE_ARCHITECTURE_DECISION_RECORD_v1_0.md`](EVENT_PIPELINE_ARCHITECTURE_DECISION_RECORD_v1_0.md).
-A bounded-batch compatibility verdict and migration prerequisites are in [`LEGACY_SUBSTITUTION_ASSESSMENT.md`](LEGACY_SUBSTITUTION_ASSESSMENT.md).
+A legacy-substitution verdict and configuration prerequisites are in [`LEGACY_SUBSTITUTION_ASSESSMENT.md`](LEGACY_SUBSTITUTION_ASSESSMENT.md).
 The complete subsystem test topology lives in `tests/functional` rather than inside either component.
 Run it from this directory with: